 I tried a few brands of flexible pipe initially but they all tended to be relatively transparent, apart from Loc-Line so that’s what I now use.

 Fibre-optic cable isn’t that hard to find on ebay.
 The issue is really that there’s too much to choose from!
-I bought a selection so I could experiment… The largest unsheathed cable I found at the time was 3mm diameter but I soon decided that smaller strands (2mm) would be better as I could fit more of them through the centre of the flexi-tube.
-I used this configuration for a long time, with electrical tape binding all the strands of cable together before I found a better solution:- some 6mm sheathed fibre-optic cable – I strip the sheathing off first and the bare cable then slides straight in!
+I bought a selection so I could experiment… The largest unsheathed cable was 3mm diameter but I soon decided that smaller strands (2mm) would be better as I could fit more of them through the centre of the flexi-tube.
+I used this configuration for a long time, with electrical tape being used to hold all the strands of cable together before I found a better solution:- some 6mm sheathed fibreoptic cable – I strip the sheathing off first and the bare cable then slides straight in!
 This produces a much stronger light, plus there’s no need for sticky electrical tape!

 I’ve used a short length of old garden hose to attach the Loc-Line to the base.
 Put the hose in boiling water to soften it first, otherwise it’s very difficult to slide it over the Loc-Line.